 2. Golden Unicorn 18 East Broadway

 If you’re looking for a traditional dim sum dining room, replete with two floors filled with white table-clothed tables, golden chairs, and a denizen of food carts circling around, look no further than the Golden Unicorn.
 Opened in 1989, this East Broadway mainstay still gets pretty crowded on the weekends and in the summer.
 You can expect to see all your dim sum favorites, including steamed rolls, soup rolls, and piglet buns.
 The Golden Unicorn claims to be the first high-class Cantonese-style restaurant in Manhattan’s Chinatown, but it was actually the first since the old-school high-class restaurants closed after World War II.
 Golden Unicorn has been recognized by Food and Wine Magazine as one of the five best restaurants in NYC.
-It was also named one of the world’s best Chinese restaurants by La Chaine des Rotisseurs.
+It was also recognized as a top small restaurant by Restaurant Insider and named one of the world’s best Chinese restaurants by La Chaine des Rotisseurs.

 3. Mei Li Wah 64 Bayard St.

 Lauded as one of the favorite hole-in-the-wall dim sum shops in Chinatown, Mei Li Wah is probably best known for its baked roast pork buns.
 The price has gone up minimally in the past few years (from a mere to $0.80 to a whopping $1), but the quality remains the same.
 The exterior shell is soft, spongy, and a little sweet; finely diced onions lend just the right amount of sweetness to the otherwise savory minced barbecued pork inside.